calum-chamberlain/generalized-phase-detection/README.md

 # Generalized Seismic Phase Detection with Deep Learning

-This is a simple implementation of the Generalized Phase Detection (GPD) framework for seismic phase detection with deep learning.
+This is a Pythonic implementation of the Generalized Phase Detection (GPD) framework for seismic phase detection with deep learning.
 GPD uses deep convolutional networks to learn generalized representations of millions of P-wave, S-wave, and noise seismograms that can be used for phase detection and picking.
 The framework is described in
 ```
 Ross, Z. E., Meier, M.-A., Hauksson, E., and T. H. Heaton (2018).
 Generalized Seismic Phase Detection with Deep Learning, Bull.
 Seismol.
 Soc.
 Am., doi: 10.1785/0120180080 [arXiv:1805.01075]
 ```